IOS-OSD-DPG/RBR-CTD-Processing/README.md

 - Plot first-order pressure differences to check need for zero-order hold

-- (If needed) Correct for zero-order holds by replacing holds with NaNs
+- (If needed) Correct for zero-order holds by replacing holds with NaNs or with an interpolated value

 - (If needed) Correct for any time offsets in casts by adding a correction value in units of hours